Latest guidance on PFAS and drinking water

 What we are doing in NSW

-The NSW Government understands the community’s concerns about PFAS.
+The NSW Government appreciates the community’s concerns about PFAS.
 Our management of PFAS is informed by the best science and evidence, and we continue to operate with an abundance of caution when it comes to the presence of PFAS in drinking water.

 The most important message is that all drinking water that complies with the current guidelines is safe.
-Water sourced from our catchments undergoes extensive treatment and rigorous testing before reaching households.

 As confirmed by recent and ongoing testing, all water currently supplied by Sydney Water and Hunter Water complies with existing Australian Drinking Water Guidelines and remains safe to drink.